 Industry in which the individual works

-As statisticians develop expertise and experience, they may receive a higher income.
-Studying Computer science, data analysis, machine learning, and Python's computer language may result in higher earnings.
+Statisticians with expertise and experience receive a higher income.
+Further, studying computer science, data analysis, machine learning, and Python computer language may help earn a higher income.

 Average Annual Statistician's Salary Based on Experience: